umd-lib/drupal-common/README.md

 and customize the common-www/.env file for your environment.
 Specifically, modify the values for:

+* PROJECT_NAME - Arbitrary site name.
+E.g., wwwsite
+* PROJECT_BASE_URL - Local site URL.
+E.g., www.docker.localhost
+* PROJECT_PORT - Can be arbitrary port unless [logging in using SAML](https://umd-dit.atlassian.net/wiki/spaces/LIB/pages/21432756/SAML)
-* DB_DATA_DIR - the fully-qualified path to the "postgres_data" directory
+* DB_DATA_DIR - the fully-qualified path to the "www_postgres_data" directory
-* SOLR_DATA_DIR - the fully-qualified path to the "solr_data" directory
+* SOLR_DATA_DIR - the fully-qualified path to the "www_solr_data" directory

 All other values can stay the same.